mixxorz/BehaveToolkit/docs/gettingstarted.rst

 You're now given a choice of either creating a new file, or an existing step file.
 Let's choose ``steps.py``.

-You should now see the generate step definitions pasted inside ``steps.py``.
+You should now see the generated step functions pasted inside ``steps.py``.

 .. code-block:: python